LinuxCommandLibrary

 -v, --volumes

-Remove the anonymous volumes associated with the container.
-Named volumes are not affected.
+Remove anonymous volumes associated with container

 DESCRIPTION